• Girlsnbeauty Icons

 What can you do?

-In some of the cases, bleeding might be a sign of other underlying conditions.
+In some cases, bleeding might be a sign of other underlying conditions.

 See your doctor if you are experiencing the following things: